collaborative-corgi-collective-redux/angry-corgi/readme.md

  * Do you accept pull requests?
 No.
  * Is this supported?
 Nope, use at your own peril.
  * Could this get me banned?
-Don't know.
+This makes conservative changes to [PvP-Watchdog][watchdog], so we expect you're just as likely to get banned for using [PvP-Watchdog][watchdog] itself.
  * I can't play with anyone.
 Angry-Corgi breaks Auto-Kick, turn it off.
  * How is this allowed?
 [PvP-Watchdog][watchdog] is distributed with the MIT License, which explicitly permits modification and distribution.